is a 1983 arcade game released by Bally/Midway

-- Frothy Mugs of Water - For Root Beer Tapper.
+- Frothy Mugs of Water: For Root Beer Tapper.

-- Noob Cave - the first level can be reliably completed within two seconds by pressing fire, up, fire, up, fire, up, fire.
+- Noob Cave: The first level can be reliably completed within two seconds by pressing fire, up, fire, up, fire, up, fire.
 The second one as well, by doubling up on the fire key in the sequence above.
 After that, things get noticeably harder.

-- Palette Swap - several later levels are mirror images of earlier levels.
+- Palette Swap: Several later levels are mirror images of earlier levels.

-- Public Domain Soundtrack: The games theme is a rendition of the classic folk song "Oh, Susanna!"
+- Public Domain Soundtrack: The game's theme is a rendition of the classic folk song "Oh, Susanna!"

-- Shell Game: One bonus round has six cans, and a villain shakes five of them while the bartender's not looking.
+- Shell Game: The bonus round has six cans, and a villain shakes five of them while the bartender's not looking.
 He then gets to his end of the bar and pounds for service.
 This causes the cans to shuffle back and forth.
 As the bartender, you must choose which can is the only one still unshaken for bonus points.